-As the Hong Kong protests rumble on, Taiwanese watch with concern
+As the Hong Kong protests rumble on, Taiwan watches with concern

 In a stuffy pedestrian underpass near National Taiwan University in Taipei, a Lennon Wall was recently mounted in response to the ongoing protests in Hong Kong.
-Inspired by the Lennon Walls that appeared during the 2014 Umbrella Movement, the iteration in Taipei’s Gongguan district has many of the same features: messages of encouragement scribbled on colourful post-it notes, posters condemning police violence and intimidation of journalists, and appeals for support from the international community.
+Inspired by the Lennon Walls that appeared during the 2014 Umbrella Movement in Hong Kong, the iteration in Taipei’s Gongguan district has many of the same features: messages of encouragement scribbled on colourful post-it notes, posters condemning police violence and intimidation of journalists, and appeals for support from the international community.

 On one side, the post-it notes cover the entire wall, from floor to ceiling.
 But beneath the colourful veneer there’s an ominous message: “今日香港，明日台灣。” – “Today Hong Kong, Tomorrow Taiwan.”